How to Get Live Satellite View of Your House: Real-Time Images Guide

 Pros:

-• High-resolution satellite images (up to 50 cm), surpassing Google Earth and similar apps for viewing your house.
+• High-resolution satellite images (up to 50 cm), which can be sharper than Google Earth in some areas.

 • User-friendly app interface with coordinate search for finding your property.

-• Affordable prices (starting at $20 for a single existing image).
+• Prices start at $20 for a single existing image.

-• Extensive data sources: 80 satellites and 25 partner companies for real-time satellite viewing.
+• Access to multiple data sources: 80 satellites and 25 partner companies.

 Download SkyFi app: Android | iOS